FTP vs SFTP vs SCP vs SSH: Which One to Use?

 SCP

-Secure copy protocol (SCP) allows you to copy files between server and client or even between two servers.
+Secure Copy Protocol (SCP) lets you copy files between a server and a client, or between two servers.

-To copy a file from client to server:
+To copy a file from a client to a server:

 scp hello.txt username@server:/home

-To copy a file from server to client:
+To copy a file from a server to a client:

 scp username@server:hello.txt /home

-To copy a file from a server to another:
+To copy a file from one server to another:

 scp username@server1:hello.txt username@server2:/home

-It is not so hard to remember how this command works, because it works just like the cp command:
+The SCP command is easy to remember because it works similarly to the cp command:

 cp source destination